10 Things Every Employer Should Know About Dyslexia & 'Neurodivergent Conditions'.

-10. It is estimated that dyslexic/neurodivergent individuals account for up to 18% of the population.
+10. It is estimated that 1 in 8 of the population are dyslexic/neurodivergent .
 If employing organisations are not providing appropriate support innumerable employees are likely to be ‘treading water’ (not making expected progress) at best… and if they don’t feel able to reach out when they need help there is an ‘unseen’ cost in terms risk to wellbeing and mental health as well as costs associated with reduced productivity, absenteeism etc.

 Being ‘dyslexia/neurodivergent-friendly’ makes good business sense.
 It’s good for people and good for the employing organisation.
 An increasing number of employers are now starting to see the benefit of having Accredited *Dyslexia Champions within their workforce.
 These impartial, knowledgeable volunteers have undertaken a course of study (*which includes 7 neurodivergent ‘conditions’ and other subject areas such as listening skills, wellbeing & mental health) equipping them to be able to answer questions and provide signposting which enables people to make informed decisions about whether to seek formal support …or not.